Sai Abhyankkar

-Sai Abhyankkar (born 4 November 2004) is an Indian composer, playback singer and music producer who works primarily in Tamil cinema.
-He gained recognition with his breakout hit single "Katchi Sera", which went viral and became one of the most searched songs worldwide.
-The song, released as part of Think Music's independent music initiative, marked his debut as a solo artist.

-Abhyankkar's other singles include "Aasa Kooda", "Sithira Puthiri" and "Vizhi Veekura", all composed for Think Indie Collective.
+Sai Abhyankkar is an Indian musician, composer and singer who works primarily in Tamil cinema.
+He gained recognition with his single "Katchi Sera".
+The song released as part of Think Music's independent music initiative, marked his debut as a solo artist.
+Abhyankkar's other singles include "Aasa Kooda", "Sithira Puthiri", "Vizhi Veekura", "Pavazha Malli", "Radhimaa", all composed for Think Indie Collective.

 Abhyankkar made his film debut as an original music composer with the Malayalam-Tamil bilingual film Balti.
 He was first signed to compose music for the film Benz, which was intended to be his debut until production got delayed.
-He has since signed many other projects including Allu Arjun's film AA22xA6 directed by Atlee.
+He has since signed on many other projects including the Telugu film Raaka.

-Personal life
+Early life

-Sai Abhyankkar was born on 4 November 2004 in a Tamil family in Virugambakkam, Chennai to singers Tippu and Harini.
+Sai Abhyankkar was born in a Tamil family in Virugambakkam, Chennai to playback singers Tippu and Harini.
 He was introduced to music at a young age.
 His sister, Sai Smriti, is also a singer.
-A multi-instrumentalist, Abhyankkar learned to play the tabla, mridangam, piano, drums and guitar, and began composing music during early teens.
+A multi-instrumentalist, Abhyankkar learned to play the tabla, mridangam, piano, drums and guitar, and began composing music during his early teens.
 He trained in vocals under singers Sriram Parthasarathy, A.T.
 Ramamoorthy, and Henry Kuruvilla.
 Though he described himself as not very academically inclined, unlike his sister, he shifted to online schooling after completing 10th standard, allowing him more time to focus on music.
 According to Smriti, he began composing original music at the age of 13, and he has described his melodic arrangements as often leaning toward jazz and blues sensibilities.